FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 Interface (JNDI).
 This is a common way to obtain connections in web and application servers.

-In order to obtain a connection via `DataSource* object`, you can use code showed below.
+In order to obtain a connection via `DataSource` object, you can use code showed below.
 This code assumes that you have correctly configured JNDI properties.
 For more information about configuring JNDI please refer to the documentation provided with your web or application server.